 Memories flood our hearts as we learned so much from Keith and Jenny.
 Praise God we can see him again.
 He was so grateful and gracious and tender in abundant love.
 There was sweet fellowship and when my brother was killed in an accident it was Keith that gave us hope beyond words.
 His prayers for our family will be missed greatly.
 Love to your family forever for sharing Keith with us.

 information for kind support

-The above links are temporary.
-My mother intends carrying on sharing to women and spreading the videos and notes of my daddy.
-If you wish to support her in ministry in future here is a link
+She intends carrying on sharing to women (from scripture) and also spreading the videos and notes of Keith.
+If you wish to support her (or her son Roy) in ministry in future here is a